Krnsand/pp3-hangman/README.md

  ## **Future Features**
   * I would like to add a possibility to choose a difficulty for the player.
 Where an easy setting would give an easier/more common or shorter word, and a more difficult setting would give a longer and less common word
-  * I would like to add a leaderboard where players can see what other players have gotten and in that way play against each other in a way
+  * I would like to add a leaderboard where players can see what other players have gotten and in that way play against each other

 ---

  ## **Testing**
-  * I have tested the code using a Linter (PEP8?) that has shown errors and warnings in the code continuously, allowing me to fix them right away
+  * I have tested the code using a Linter that has shown errors and warnings in the code continuously, allowing me to fix them right away
   * I have tested the code troughout my progress in the Gitpod terminal to make sure that the code is doing what I want it to do
   * I have tested the code in my deployed version to make sure that it does the same thing as in the Gidpod termial
   * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer.